 Assembly and Maintenance

-The front unit of the bike with all the drive and resistance elements comes pre-assembled.
+The front unit of the bike, with all the drive and resistance elements, comes pre-assembled.
 However, the rest of the parts require user assembly.
-You will have to attach the two base bars and assemble and connect the seat, the front mast, the fitness monitor, and the pedals.
+You must attach the two base bars and assemble and connect the seat, the front mast, the fitness monitor, and the pedals.

-Therefore, it may take more than an hour of your time, but the manual provides pretty clear assembly instructions.
+Therefore, it may take more than an hour, but the manual provides precise assembly instructions.
 A set of necessary tools also comes included.

 Once fully assembled, you don’t have to worry too much about maintenance.
 The internal parts don’t require lubrication (or shouldn’t for a very long time.
 All you have to do is keep the bike clean, wipe the sweat from the frame at the end of the workout, and periodically check if all the parts are functioning accordingly.